minprog/cs50x-1718-1819/problems/cards/lab/README.md

 Have a look at the [Python docs](https://docs.python.org/3/library/random.html#random.shuffle) for more information.
 {% endspoiler %}

-With the code that you have now, you can't really test if the `shuffle` method works correctly.
-You could test one property, though: after shuffling, the deck should still have 52 cards.
+Now, with the code that you currently wrote, you can't really see if the `shuffle` method works correctly.
+You could test one particular property, though: after shuffling, the deck should still have 52 cards (computers definitely do not lose cards during shuffling).
 Change your test code to create a `Deck`, call `shuffle` on it, and then print it.
 Is everything correct?

 {% next %}

 ## Deck: dealing

-Now that the deck is shuffled, we can draw cards from the deck. **Create** a method `deal` that removes the top card from the attribute `cards` and `return` it.
-Removal means that after calling `deal`, the number of cards in `cards` will have decremented.
+Now that the deck might be shuffled, it should be possible to draw cards from the deck. **Create** a method `deal` that removes the top card from the attribute `cards` and `return` it.
+Removal means that after calling `deal`, the number of cards in `cards` will have decreased by 1.

 Once again, it's possible to re-use standard Python functionality to remove one `Card` from `cards`.
 Take a look at the docs for [Python lists](https://docs.python.org/3/tutorial/datastructures.html) and find an appropriate method to do this.
 Then use that method in your own `deal` method!
 Don't forget to actually `return` the card that you got from the deck.